 Besides, after adding some sugar, they agitate the milk for a while even though there is no need for it.
 One can ignore doing this too.

 Well, the milk is now ready to be filled in the clay pot.
-But, the clay pot is not simply filled out at once.
+But, the clay pot is not simply fill out at once.
 As mentioned above, it took as well as tastes your patience more than anything else.
-Following the same process of boiling milk, concerning four more times allow you to fill a clay pot.
+Following the same process of boiling milk, four more times allow you to fill a clay pot.

 Thus, pouring milk into four steps within the same difference of time ultimately made a pot of curd.
 After that, the pots are covered with plate-like clay utensils.
-But before that, the curd maker makes sure it is warm enough and thus add two or three spoons, maximum of plain curd.
+But before that, the curd maker makes sure it is warm enough and thus adds two or three spoons, maximum of plain curd.

 That is then covered with warm sheets that could be of anything.
 But again, the patience of 5-6 hours prompted in between you and this lushing curd.
 It is the time that it takes to get freeze.